Fascism in the United States: National Socialist Movement

 The National Socialist Movement (NSM or NSM88) (Note: NSM88 is sometimes used to distinguish the group from other entities using the NSM abbreviation, and NSM88 is used in the URL of the group's website.
-It combines the group's initials and the number 88, which is an abbreviation for "Heil Hitler" used by neo-Nazis.) is a US-based Neo-Nazi organization that was founded in 1974.
+It combines the group's initials and the number 88, which is an abbreviation for "Heil Hitler" used by neo-Nazis.) is a U.S.-based neo-Nazi organization that was founded in 1974.
 The Anti-Defamation League has described the NSM as "one of the more explicitly neo-Nazi groups in the United States."
 It seeks the transformation of the United States into a white ethnostate from which Jews, non-Whites, and members of the LGBTQ community would be expelled and barred from citizenship.

-Once considered to be the largest and most prominent neo-Nazi organization in the United States, its membership has plummeted since the late 2010s.
+Once considered the largest and most prominent neo-Nazi organization in the United States, its membership has plummeted since the late 2010s.
 It is a part of the Nationalist Front and is classified as a hate group by the Southern Poverty Law Center.

 Atomwaffen Division

-The Atomwaffen Division was a neo-Nazi terrorist group founded in the United States in 2015 that was responsible for at least 11 murders.
+The Atomwaffen Division was a neo-Nazi and revolutionary nationalist group which was founded in the United States in 2015, and it was responsible for at least 11 murders.
 Atomwaffen adhered to the ideology of accelerationism, waging a war against the government to overthrow it and install an all-white fascist state.
-The Atomwaffen Division has been reported as disbanded by several news outlets as of November 10, 2024.
+Atomwaffen Division was disbanded in July 2020.